 Our members range from young to old and while many are highly experienced professional engineers, some are new to the hobby and learning their skills from the more experienced members, while others just enjoy operating the railway and giving pleasure to the many children and members of the public who visit us.

 The picnic site at Cinderbarrow is in an attractive setting surrounded by woodland, with lots of open space for picnicing.

-Come and join us and enjoy the thrill of riding on a real steam or diesel train and stay for a picnic or a burger from the donut van which is often on site on Sundays (phone ahead to be sure).
+Come and join us and enjoy the thrill of riding on a real steam or diesel train or bring a picnic with you and spend the afternoon in a beautiful setting.

 We are a charity and we don’t charge for rides, but we depend on donations from the public to keep the railway running.